V4Fire/Client/src/traits/i-access/README.md

 | `focus`    | The component in focus           | -                   | -       |
 | `blur`     | The component has lost the focus | -                   | -       |

-To support these events, override `initModEvents` in your component and puts within invoking a helper method from the trait.
+To support these events, override `initModEvents` in your component and invoke a helper method from the trait.

 ```typescript
 import iAccess from 'traits/i-access/i-access';

 export default class bButton implements iAccess {
   /** @override */
   protected initModEvents(): void {